Deepfake Generation and Detection: A Benchmark and Survey: Background

 where $\phi_{G}$ abstracts the specific generation network and $I_o = \{ I_t^{0}, I_t^{1}, \dots, I_t^{N-1} \}$ represents generated contents. $N$ is the total frame number for the generated video, which is set to 1 by default).
 The latter task can be viewed as an image-level or pixel-level classification problem as practical application needs, which can be represented as:

-where $\phi_{D}$ abstracts the specific detection network and $S_o$ represents the fake score for the generated content $I_{o}$.
+where $\phi_{D}$ abstracts the detection network and $S_o$ represents the fake score for generated content $I_{o}$.

-$\bullet$ \textbf{Face Swapping} involves replacing the identity information of the target face $I_t$ by the source face $C$=$I_s$, while preserving ID-irrelevant attributes of the target face, such as skin color and expressions.
+$\bullet$ \textbf{Face Swapping.} {This task replaces the identity of the target face $I_t$ with that of the source face $I_s$, while maintaining target-specific, ID-irrelevant attributes such as skin tone and expressions.}

-$\bullet$ \textbf{Face Reenactment} alters the facial movement of a target image $I_t$ without changing the identity and other facial attributes, under the conditions of driving image, video, head pose, \etc. This technology often involves the support of facial motion capture technology, such as facial tracking or prediction based on deep learning models~\cite{zheng2021efficient}.
+$\bullet$ \textbf{Face Reenactment.} {This task transfers the facial movements from a driving image or video to a target image $I_t$, while keeping the target's identity and attributes unchanged.
+It commonly relies on facial motion capture techniques, including tracking or deep-learning-based motion prediction.}

-$\bullet$ \textbf{Talking Face Generation} can be viewed as an extension in time, aiming at generating a talking video $I_o$=$\{I_o^i\}, i=0, 1, \cdots, N-1$ with the character in the target image $I_t$ engaging in a conversation based on an arbitrary driving source, such as text, audio, video, or a multi-modal composite source.
-The lip movements, facial poses, expressions, emotions, and spoken content information of the character in the generated video match the target information.
+$\bullet$ \textbf{Talking Face Generation.} {This task generates a talking video $I_o$ for the character in a target image $I_t$, driven by text, audio, video, or multimodal inputs.
+The output should accurately reflect the driving information, including lip motion, facial pose, emotions, and spoken content.}

-$\bullet$ \textbf{Facial Attribute Editing} aims to modify the semantic information of the target face $I_t$ (\eg, personality, age, expressions, skin color, \etc) in a directed manner based on individual interest and preference.
-Existing methods include single and comprehensive attribute editing: the former focuses on training a model for only one attribute, while the latter integrates multiple attribute editing tasks simultaneously that is our primary focus in this survey.
+$\bullet$ \textbf{Facial Attribute Editing.} {This task modifies semantic attributes of a target face $I_t$ (e.g., age, expression, or skin tone) in a controlled way according to user intent.
+Methods fall into single-attribute and multi-attribute editing, with the latter is the main focus of this survey.}

-$\bullet$ \textbf{Foreign Detection} aims to detect and identify anomalies, tampering, or forgery areas in images or videos by the anomaly score $S_o$, and it has great research and application value in information security and multimedia forensics.
+$\bullet$ \textbf{Forgery Detection.} {This task detects and localizes tampering or forged regions in images or videos using an anomaly score $S_o$.
+It is importance to information security and multimedia forensics.}

-\subsection{Technological History and Roadmap}
+\subsection{\textbf{Technological History and Roadmap}}